 Before buying your ticket, our recommendation is to read the trip details carefully and choose the one that suits you best.
 You can do this research on Bookaway and 12Go Asia, we recommend these websites for booking buses, trains, and ferries across Thailand.
 They’re easy to use, safe, and hassle-free.

 Did you like our tips on how to go to Pattaya from Bangkok, Krabi, Phuket, Hua Hin, and Koh Samui?
-If you are traveling from a different destination or a small town or island, you will probably need to stop at one of those destinations for a connection.
+If you are traveling from a different destination or a small town or island like Koh Chang, you will probably need to stop at one of those destinations for a connection.
 If you need any help, drop us a message below.

 Love these travel tips to Pattaya?
 Pin it for later!